 During the following years, works of a more bitter, disillusioned tone are published by his friend, Pierre-André Benoit in Alès.
 Considerable writing is done during his annual summer sojourn with Olga Picabia's family in Rubigen, Switzerland.
 In Paris, he is still a notorious habitué of the “Bal Negre” and various Parisian cabarets, as was his style before the war.
 For Picabia the cabarets “Eve” and “Tabarin” are his Opera and Comédie Française, those two venerable French institutions he finds as “lively as the cemetery at Montmartre.”

 Impatiently exploring the possibilities of his latest abstract period, Picabia produces important works such as Bal Nègre, an homage to his favorite Night Club, Danger de la force, Bonheur de l'aveuglement and finally Kalinga.
 In the spring of 1949, the summet of his long career, a monumental retrospective, “50 ans de plaisir”, is organized by the Galerie René Drouin.
 The catalogue is in the form of a unique issue of 491, written by his friends and edited by Michel Tapié.
 However, a sad irony eclipses the pleasure of the moment: on the eve of the opening, a theft in his apartment leaves Picabia penniless at the end of his life.

 Picabia with Michel Sima,

-Olga and Francis Picabia with portraits of her maternal grandmother and her mother,
+Olga and Francis Picabia with portraits of his maternal grandmother and his mother,

 In spite of this, Picabia, encouraged by his friends and especially his own curiosity and need to go farther into the unknown, produces a series of minimal paintings consisting of sparsely placed dots, the final reduction of his abstract paintings.
 The dots are shown at the Galerie des Deux Iles in 1949.